 Conclusion: Appropriate polypharmacy is prescribing multiple medications for multiple conditions using the best available evidence and optimizing prescriptions.
 Problematic polypharmacy is the prescribing of multiple medications inappropriately or where the patient does not benefit from the medication.2 Deprescribing is defined as the withdrawal from medications with the supervision of a healthcare professional.3 Problematic polypharmacy has been linked to increased morbidity and mortality in the elderly population and it has been shown that deprescribing reduces adverse effects of multiple medications and increases medication adherence.3

 Williams MK.
 Polypharmacy in the Elderly: Recognizing and Deprescribing.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.